breizeway/meet-toggler/README.md

 - Click the "Load Unpacked" button
 - Select the directory you cloned

-### enable shortcuts
+### enable global shortcuts
 - Navigate to `chrome://extensions/shortcuts`
 - Find "Google Meet Input Toggler"
 - Click the edit button(s) to record keyboard shortcuts
-- Optionally make the shortcut(s) global so they also work when your browser is not the active window
+- Choose "Global" from the dropdown(s) to make the shortcut(s) global so they also work when your browser is not the active window

+## miscellaneous
+- This has only been tested on MacOS, not sure if it will work elsewhere